Alex Ibru: Business career

+Political career

 Ibru was minister of internal affairs from 1993 to 1995 in the Sani Abacha government.
 His appointment by Abacha was seen as a gesture of appeasement to the press.

 In December 1993, there were violent clashes between the Ogoni and Okrika people in the slums of Port Harcourt in Rivers State.
 Ibru led a committee to tour Ogoniland and investigate the causes of unrest.
 Other members were Don Etiebet, minister of petroleum reserves, and Melford Okilo, minister of tourism.The military administrator of the state, Dauda Musa Komo, escorted the group.
 Embarrassingly for the military regime, during the trip a large crowd demonstrated in Bori blaming Shell Oil pollution for their problems.

-Ibru had told his staff on The Guardian that he would not get involved in partisan politics.
+Ibru had told his staff at The Guardian that he would not get involved in partisan politics.
 Despite this, the newspaper was highly critical of the Abacha regime.
 On 14 August 1994, The Guardian offices were raided and shut down by the government, although Ibru retained his post.
 The newspapers were only allowed to reopen in October 1994 following an apology by Ibru for any offensive comments that may have appeared.

+Assassination attempt

 On 2 February 1996, his car was sprayed with machine gun fire from unidentified men who had trailed him in a deep-blue Peugeot.
-Both Ibru and the editor-in-chief Femi Kusa were flown to England for treatment of their injuries.
+He survived the assassination attempt, but sustained serious injuries that resulted in the loss of his left eye and two fingers.
+Ibru was later flown to England for treatment of his injuries.

 After Abacha's death in 1998, his chief security officer, Hamza Al-Mustapha, and others were charged with the assassination attempt.

+Death

 Alex Ibru died on 20 November 2011, aged 66.